 Do I take my wheeled bin if I move house?

 No, bins must be left at your property if you move house.

 Rubbish and recycling collections will not happen on bank holidays.
 Please check your calendar and our web pages for information on rescheduled collection dates.
 Read more >

 Do you collect textiles?

-We collect textiles from a tied plastic bag (not a black bin bag) left next to your green wheeled bin on your recycling collection day.
+We collect textiles from a tied plastic bag (not a black bin bag) left next to your recycling or rubbish wheeled bin on your collection day.
 We collect clean clothes, linen, paired shoes, belts and handbags.
 This should be presented next to your wheeled bin for collection at the edge of your property by 6.30am on the scheduled collection day.
 Many charity shops also take textiles.

 I am a developer who would like to know the GBC guidance on the storage and collection of household waste